 Iowa County Lake Quality

 Iowa County has 6 graded lakes — a thin enough sample that one or two stressed lakes can move the county average noticeably.
 Use the per-lake pages below for what actually matters.
-Iowa County averages to a C. The distribution behind that average matters more than the letter: a few stressed lakes versus many decent ones can produce the same average as the inverse.
+On average, Iowa County lakes grade D, with phosphorus loading and reduced clarity showing up across most of the dataset.

 The county's lakes lean shallow, which makes the grades sensitive to wind, sediment-resuspension, and any nutrient inputs from the watershed.
-The cleanest lake on the books is Black Hawk Lake (A); the most-stressed is Ludden Lake (D).
+The cleanest lake on the books is Black Hawk Lake (B); the most-stressed is Ludden Lake (F).

 Quick Answers for Iowa County